 Seed collection and propagation

 Collect seeds between October and December.
 Collect mature pods that are turning brown, with hard, dark seeds inside.
 Place the pods in a tray and leave to dry for 1-2 weeks or until the pods begin to split.
 Then rub the dried pods to dislodge the seeds.
 Use a sieve to separate any unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From seven collections, the seed viability was high, ranging from 85% to 90%.
+Seed viability is high but can be low if heavily predated.
 This species has physical dormancy that needs to be overcome for the seed to germinate (e.g. nicking or softening the seed coat).